RakibRahman/kotlin/README.md

 - An expression returns a value that can be used later in your code.

 # Lambda Expressions
+Kotlin allows you to write even more concise code for functions by using lambda expressions.
 Lambda expressions can be used in a number of ways.
 You can:

 - Pass a lambda expression as a parameter to another function